dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 ## Database provider compatibility

 EF Core 2.1 was designed to be compatible with database providers created for EF Core 2.0.
-While some of the features described above (e.g. value conversions) require an updated provider others (e.g. lazy loading) will light up with existing providers.
+While some of the features described above (e.g. value conversions) require an updated provider, others (e.g. lazy loading) will light up with existing providers.

 > [!TIP]
 > If you find any unexpected incompatibility or any issue in the new features, or if you have feedback on them, please report it using [our issue tracker](https://github.com/aspnet/EntityFrameworkCore/issues/new).